 After solidifying your goals in writing, the third step of the goal setting process is figuring out how you'll measure goal progress.
 Achieving your goals requires you to know precisely what success looks like, and most of the time, this requires a quantifiable approach, such as using KPIs or OKRs.

 Step 4: Prepare for potential obstacles

 You must be prepared to encounter challenges when working to achieve your goals.
-As challenges can come in many forms (e.g., knowledge, people, skills, or context), you need to take a bird’s-eye view and consider all grounds when anticipating goal setting complications.
+As challenges can come in many forms (e.g., knowledge, people, skills, or context), you need to take a bird’s-eye view and consider all grounds when anticipating goal setting obstacles.
 Once you’ve pinpointed possible hurdles, dig deeper into their root causes.
-Thinking of these beforehand can help you address and tackle goal setting issues before they emerge, resulting in more confidence in the goal setting process.
+Thinking of these beforehand can help you address and tackle goal setting issues before they emerge, resulting in more confidence throughout the goal setting process.

 Step 5: Map out a timeline

 The fifth step of goal setting is to create a timeline for your goals.
 This timeline should clearly outline the tasks, milestones, and deadlines you need to tick off to achieve your goals.
 A visual timeline of everything you need to accomplish can help you create realistic expectations for achieving your goals while making the more significant goal seem more digestible.

 After establishing your goal setting timeline, you need a plan for approaching these goals.
 With a plan in place, you become aware of what you need to do to accomplish the goals you’ve set out for your business.
 You can start creating a plan by first emphasizing the daily habits you must get into to gain momentum.
 After this, pan out to the weekly, monthly, and quarterly steps you need to take to overcome obstacles and successfully realize your goals.

 Step 7: Monitor progress consistently